Ronald L. Meek: Life and career

 In 1946 Meek moved to Cambridge, England, with a Strathcona studentship to read for a Ph.D. under Piero Sraffa and Maurice Dobb.
-Two years later, in October 1948, he moved to Glasgow, Scotland, where he became university lecturer in the Department of Political Economy, and in 1949 he finished his doctoral thesis, "The development of the concept of surplus in economic thought from Mun to Mill".
-He also remarried and learnt to play the piano.
-Meek was lecturer in Political Economy at the University of Glasgow until 1959, and Senior Lecturer from 1960 to 1963.
+Two years later, in October 1948, he moved to the University of Glasgow in Scotland, where he became university lecturer in the Department of Political Economy and learnt to play the piano (another leisure pursuit was hill-walking on the Isle of Arran in the Firth of Clyde).

+In 1949, he completed his Cambridge doctoral thesis, on the development of the concept of surplus in economic thought, from Thomas Mun to John Stuart Mill.
+He remarried in Glasgow on 20 October 1951, to the 25 year-old Slavist, writer and editor Dorothea Luise Schulz, of German origin.
+The couple had two children, Roger Duncan (b.
+10 July 1958) and Alison Fiona (b.
+31 October 1959).

-His first major work, Studies in the Labour Theory of Value, was published by Lawrence & Wishart in 1956 (a second edition was published by Monthly Review Press in 1973).
-The book was widely read and had a big influence on the discussions of Marxian, Ricardian and Post-Keynesian economists in the 1960s and 1970s.
-In 1956 Meek also quit the Communist Party of Great Britain and he abandoned his previous support for the policies of Joseph Stalin, although he continued to be a Marxist until his last years.
+His first major work, Studies in the Labour Theory of Value, was published by Lawrence & Wishart in 1956 (a second, revised edition was later published by Monthly Review Press, in 1973).
+The main aim of the book was "to build some sort of bridge between Marxian economists and their non-Marxian colleagues so that the latter can at least be made to see what the former are trying to get at".
+Meek's work was widely read and influenced the discussion of Marxian, Ricardian and post-Keynesian economics in the 1960s and 1970s.

+In 1956, Meek quit the Communist Party of Great Britain and he abandoned his previous support for the policies of Joseph Stalin, although he continued to be a Marxist until his last years.
 He was acknowledged to be a scholarly authority on Adam Smith and on the Physiocrats.
-In the introduction to an article from 1971, "Smith, Turgot and the 'Four Stages' Theory," Ron Meek writes: "In the good old days, when I was a fierce young Marxist instead of a benign middle-aged Meeksist, I became very interested in the work of the members of the so-called Scottish historical school..."
+In the introduction to an article from 1971, "Smith, Turgot and the 'Four Stages' Theory," Ron Meek wrote: "In the good old days, when I was a fierce young Marxist instead of a benign middle-aged Meeksist, I became very interested in the work of the members of the so-called Scottish historical school..."

-From 1963 until his death he was Tyler Professor of Economics at the University of Leicester, where he initiated a B.Sc. course in Economics and a Public Sector Economics Research Centre.
-He published numerous books and articles on classical political economy, Marxian and Sraffian economics, as well as on electricity pricing and social theory.
+Meek was lecturer in Political Economy at Glasgow until 1959, and Senior Lecturer from 1960 to 1963.
+Graduates “placed him top of their list of lecturers in economics”.
+From 1963 until his untimely death in 1978 (when he was 61), he was Tyler Professor of Economics at the University of Leicester, where he initiated a B.Sc. course in Economics and a Public Sector Economics Research Centre.
+His intellectual legacy includes numerous books and articles on classical political economy, Marxian and Sraffian economics, as well as on electricity pricing and social theory.